FederatedAI/FATE/fate_flow/README.md

 FATE provides a standalone version of the docker for experience.please refer to docker version deploy guide at [docker-deploy](../standalone-deploy/docker).

-##### **Manual version**

-FATE provides a tar package with basic components to enable users to run FATE in a stand-alone environment, in which users are required to install dependent components on their own.please refer to manual deploy guide at [manual-deploy](../standalone-deploy/Manual).

 ##### **Configuration**
 | Configuration item | Configuration item value |
 | - | - |